Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Main results

 The first term in $\gammaDubois{1}{\indiceconserved}$ represents the derivatives of fluxes of the conserved variables, which are necessarily linear, while the second one represents the derivatives of the fluxes given by the equilibria of the non-conserved moments, which can be non-linear.
-These limit equations can be refined with a second-order expansion yielding diffusion terms, where the so-called H\'enon's parameters \cite{henon1987viscosity} of type $1/\relaxparletter_{\indicescolumns} - 1/2$ appear.
+In the numerical diffusion terms, the so-called H\'enon's parameters \cite{henon1987viscosity} of type $1/\relaxparletter_{\indicescolumns} - 1/2$ appear.
+These terms are proportional to $\spacestep$.
+This is not surprising, since the only way of having a stable explicit \fd scheme to simulate the heat equation under the acoustic scaling is to consider a diffusion coefficient proportional to $\spacestep$, in order to constrain the speed of propagation of information to remain finite in the limit $\spacestep \to 0$, see for instance Theorem 6.3.1 in \cite{strikwerda2004finite}.